dvidelabs/flatcc/README.md

 `Monster2` when assigning the second monster type.
 C uses the usual enum namespace prefixed symbols like `MyGame_Example_Any_Monster2`.

-## Fixed Size Arrays
+## Fixed Length Arrays

-Fixed Size Arrays is a late feature to the FlatBuffers format introduced in flatc and flatcc mid 2019.
+Fixed Length Arrays is a late feature to the FlatBuffers format introduced in flatc and flatcc mid 2019.
 Currently only scalars arrays are supported, and only as struct fields.
-To use fixed size arrays as a table field wrap it in a struct first.
+To use fixed length arrays as a table field wrap it in a struct first.
 It would make sense to support struct elements and enum elements, but that has not been implemented.
 Char arrays are more controversial due to verification and zero termination and are also not supported.
 Arrays are aligned to the size of the first field and are equivalent to repeating elements within the struct.